DFE-Digital/dfe-analytics/docs/google_cloud_bigquery_setup.md

 > **NB:** It may be easier to perform these instructions with two browser tabs
 > open, one for BigQuery and the other for IAM

+### Terraform Automation

+The per project setup for datasets, events table and service accounts should be automated through terraform and this should be the preferred option.
+See the [dfe analytics terraform documentation](https://github.com/DFE-Digital/terraform-modules/blob/main/aks/dfe_analytics/README.md#create-new-dataset-and-events-table) for instructions on how to do this.

+If datasets, events table and service accounts have been setup using terraform, then steps 1, 2, 3 and 4 below can be skipped, otherwise manual setup will be required as described in these steps.

 ### 1. Create dataset(s)

 Start by creating a dataset.